-discharge.
+- 5 our ebb-dominant system with little sediment import from the sea and they had a much longer time to fill gradually.
+Third, many natural estuaries develop pronounced turbidity maximum zones (TMZ) under influence of density-driven currents, tidal currents and river discharge.
+Such a TMZ would develop roughly at the mixed energy zone, and a pronounced TMZ can be hypothesized to enhance accretion and tidal marsh expansion of the central part of the estuary that already occurs without a turbidity maximum zone (Braat et al., 2017). - Our model study is simplifying real estuaries in several aspects.
+First, sediment supply coming from the sea could enhance tidal marsh establishment in the outer estuary.
+On the other hand, the presence of waves would reduce vegetation survival mainly in the outer estuary where waves are most powerful.
+Third, the absence of multiple tidal components may reduce the ebb dominance and also limit vegetation development further upstream due to the absence of wetting and drying.
+Ebb dominance may arise due to the interaction of multiple tidal components which interact and result in a skewed velocity and - 15 thus ebb or flood dominance.
+In our model there is only velocity asymmetry due to friction-induced lags as a function of tidal stage similar to the process described by Friedrichs (2010).
+The strongest driver of tidal asymmetry in the central zone is, however, the river discharge.
 River discharge is known to affect velocity skewness and the timing of slack water and appears to be dominant in the central zone of the estuary (Nidzieko and Ralston, 2012).
-Fourth, the salinity gradient is ignored, the vegetation along the entire estuary is the same and there are no changes in how vegetation affects hydromorphodynamics along the estuary.
-While it is not yet known whether typical marsh species along the salinity gradient have different eco-engineering traits which significantly differently affect the long-term morphodynamics, our model is a new tool that, in further research, may lead to new insights in such patterns emerging along the estuary.
-Regardless, enhanced sedimentation would not change the conclusions, which is that the fundamental feedback mechanism between mud and vegetation affects the larger-scale estuary development: mud facilitates the expansion and survival of marshes while vegetation facilitates the capture of mud, especially in the mixed fluvialtidal zone.
+Fourth, the salinity gradient is ignored, the vegetation along the entire estuary is the same and there are no changes in how vegetation affects hydromorphodynamics along - 20 the estuary.
+While it is not yet known whether typical marsh species along the salinity gradient have different eco-engineering traits with significantly differently affect the long-term morphodynamics, our model is a new tool that, in further research, may lead to new insights in such patterns emerging along the estuary.
+Regardless, enhanced sedimentation would not change the conclusions, which is that fundamental feedback mechanism between mud and vegetation affect the larger scale estuary development: mud facilitates the expansion and survival of marshes while vegetation facilitates the capture of mud, especially - 25 in the mixed fluvial-tidal zone.